Sourdough bread is a delicious treat, and it makes the best grilled cheese you will most likely ever eat! I could go on and on talking about it.

 The only problem is that it’s tricky to get started.

 It isn’t like plain white bread that you whip it up in a day.
-Sourdough takes at least seven days to get the starter going.
+Sourdough takes at least 7 days to get the starter going.

-But don’t let that deter you from making one of the tastiest loafs around.
+However, don’t let that deter you from making one of the tastiest loaves around.

 Read on and discover how you can make a delicious sourdough starter in 4 (yes, only 4!) simple steps.

 - 10 cups of all-purpose flour (whole wheat can be used on Day 1 if you choose.)

 - 5 cups of water

 - 2-quart container (non-metal)